javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

-# Conversational AI Avatars for Chef's Corner
+# Conversational AI Avatars Project for Chef's Corner

 ## Requirements

 ### Project Scope
-Developer agrees to create conversational AI avatars for the Company in multiple languages using the following technologies:
+The Developer agrees to create conversational AI avatars for the Company in multiple languages using the following technologies:
 - **ChatGPT API** for natural language processing
 - **Pinecone Database** for contextual information
 - **HeyGen/DeepBrain Avatar Engine** for visual avatars